Chase Freedom Rise℠

 - Foreign Transaction Fee: 3%

-- Cash Advance Fee: Either $10 or 5% of the amount, whichever is greater
+- Cash Advance Fee: $10 or 5% of the amount, whichever is greater

 - Late Payment Fee: Up to $40